-Cell therapy is an emerging hope toward a cure for diabetes, particularly in the type 1 diabetic.
-The replacement of missing or damaged insulin-producing cells could potentially recover normal insulin production to cure patients (Fernandez, 2019).
-The Diabetes Research Institute is working toward a bioengineered "mini-organ where insulin cells are encapsulated within a protective barrier” (Diabetes Research, 2016; JDRF, 2019a).
-The first trials were completed in 2016 in Europe with a 41-year-old male with type 1 diabetes since the age of 11.
-Insulin therapy was discontinued after the procedure and successful at one year upon publication of the study.
-Currently, Several US drug companies are developing their own cell therapy approaches for diabetes (Fernandez, 2019; JDRF, 2019a).
+Cell therapy is an emerging hope toward a cure for diabetes, particularly in T1DM patients.
+The replacement of missing or damaged insulin-producing islet cells could potentially recover normal insulin production and cure patients.
+The Diabetes Research Institute is working toward a bioengineered "mini-organ where insulin cells are encapsulated within a protective barrier".
+The first trials were completed in 2016 in Europe with a 41-year-old male with T1DM since the age of 11.
+Insulin therapy was discontinued after the procedure and continued to be successful for one year at the time of publication of the study.
+Currently, several US drug companies are developing their own cell therapy approaches for diabetes (Diabetes Research Institute Foundation, 2016; Fernandez, 2019; JDRF, n.d.a).

 Finally, an artificial pancreas is being researched that would replace the body’s pancreatic function.
-This treatment is a fully automated system that measures blood glucose levels and injects the right amount of insulin mimicking the healthy pancreas.
-This option replaces the human components of measuring blood glucose and would, in theory maintain a steadier glycemic control.
-Challenges with this treatment option are faster forms of insulin that would be needed to make swift changes in the blood glucose level.
-Also, algorithms must be developed that consider all aspects of the normal pancreas function to regulate blood glucose levels (Fernandez, 2019; JDRF, 2019a).
+This treatment is a fully automated system that measures BG levels, and injects the right amount of insulin, mimicking a healthy pancreas.
+This option replaces the human components of measuring BG and would, in theory, maintain a steadier glycemic control.
+Challenges with this treatment option are the need for a faster form of insulin that to make swift changes in the BG level as well as complex algorithms that must be developed to consider all aspects of the normal pancreas function to regulate BG levels (Fernandez, 2019; JDRF, n.d.a).

-Just as the information related to diabetes can be overwhelming to a nurse or member of the healthcare team, it is even more overwhelming for the patient newly diagnosed with this life-changing disease.
-Resources abound, but the patient must become an active participant in their treatment and utilize the resources at their disposal and the nurse must actively assist in that process.
-For those who have fewer financial resources, the challenge may be in finding opportunities to obtain the necessary supplies.
+While the information related to diabetes can be overwhelming for a member of the healthcare team, it is significantly more overwhelming for a newly diagnosed patient with this life-changing disease.
+Resources abound, but the patient must become an active participant in their treatment and utilize the resources at their disposal; their healthcare team must actively assist in that process.
+For those who have fewer financial resources, it may be challenging to obtain the necessary supplies.
 With such a multifactorial condition as diabetes, an entire team is needed to coordinate the care to meet the patient’s nutritional, medical, and mental health needs.
-However, the effort required is worthwhile to decrease or diminish the long-term implications of living with diabetes.
-A patient who is actively involved in the management of their diabetes will avoid many complications during their life.
-The entire healthcare team, friends and family can offer encouragement for persistence in the lifestyle modifications needed for success.

 Ahangar, P., Woodward, M., & Cowin, A. J. (2018).
 Advanced wound therapies.
 Wound Practice & Research, 26(2), 58–68.